ehsanmok/van-rust-meetup/ffi/intro.md

 pub trait Fn<Args>: FnMut<Args> { ... }
 ```
     - `FnOnce`: consumes the variables it captures from its enclosing scope (environment)
-    - `FnMut`: can mutate the environment it was mutably borrowd
+    - `FnMut`: can mutate the environment it was mutably borrowed
     - `Fn`: borrows values from its environment immutably